chile88

 Francisco Álvarez

-So I said to him: “And aren’t you going to celebrate?
+So I kind of said to him: “And you’re not going to celebrate?
 Aren’t you happy?”
-And he told me: “No”.
-So that’s when I realized he was of another political tendency.
-But we got along super well.
-He in his thing, me in mine.
-But as they say, at the table don’t talk about politics, soccer, or religion.
+And as he told me: “No”.
+So there it was that he was of another political tendency.
+But we get along super well, po.
+He on his fly, I on mine.
+But as they say, at the table we don’t talk about politics, soccer, or religion.

 Francisco Álvarez Read More »